|Chris Carey||University College London, UK|

 Receipt will be acknowledged by e-mail (please include your email address).

-Please remember that Diogenes is published in French one year ahead of the English-language version.
+Please remember that Diogenes is published in French ahead of the English-language version.

 Please also ensure that you have obtained any necessary permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the SAGE Author Gateway.